pilosophos/pilosophos.github.io/src/writing/trivia.md

 ## Tea
 Black, white, green, oolong, and pu-erh tea all come from the same plant species, the tea tree *(Camellia sinensis)*.
 The difference between them is the level of oxidization achieved when processing them, with white tea being the least oxidized and black tea the most oxidized.

+## Pinky
+Pinky is a really small scripting language designed to be easy to implement by people learning to write compilers and interpreters.